 Once you have a strategy and some great content ready, you will also need to ensure it can be found!
-Google Analytics is a great tool to use to ensure that all your great content comes high up in search rankings.
-While there’s no time to explain it in depth here, if you need a starter point, visit our recent blog on Google Analytics .
+Google Analytics is a great tool to use to ensure that your great content comes high up in search rankings.
+While there’s no time to explain in depth here, if you need a starter point, visit our recent blog on Google Analytics .

 Need some help keeping up with the competition?